akihikodaki/dts/test_plans/blocklist_test_plan.rst

   Initializing port 2... done:  Link Up - speed 10000 Mbps - full-duplex

-Test Case: Testpmd with all but one port blacklisted
+Test Case: Testpmd with all but one port blocklisted
 ====================================================

-Blacklist all devices except the last one.
+Blocklist all devices except the last one.
 For the example above:::

   build/testpmd -c 3 -b 0000:01:00.0  -b 0000:01:00.0 -b 0000:02:00.0 -- -i